lowlighter/metrics/README.md

 ### 🧮 Traffic

-    ⚠️ This plugin requires a personal token with full repo scope.
+    ⚠️ This plugin requires a personal token with repo scope.

 The repositories *traffic* plugin displays the number of pages views across your repositories.